rerun-io/cpp-example-ros2-bridge/README.md

 | --- | --- |
 | ![carla](https://github.com/rerun-io/cpp-example-ros2-bridge/assets/9785832/f4e91f4b-18b4-4890-b2cc-ff00880ca65c) | ![go2](https://github.com/rerun-io/cpp-example-ros2-bridge/assets/9785832/2856b5af-d02b-426b-8e23-2cf6f7c2bfd8) |

 This example is built for ROS 2.
-For more ROS examples, also check out the [ROS 2 example](https://www.rerun.io/docs/howto/ros2-nav-turtlebot), the [URDF data-loader](https://github.com/rerun-io/rerun-loader-python-example-urdf), and the [ROS 1 bridge](https://github.com/rerun-io/cpp-example-ros-bridge).
+For more ROS examples, also check out the [ROS 2 example](https://www.rerun.io/docs/howto/ros2-nav-turtlebot) and the [ROS 1 bridge](https://github.com/rerun-io/cpp-example-ros-bridge).
+URDF support is now built into Rerun 0.24.0+ natively.

 > NOTE: Currently only some of the most common messages are supported (see https://github.com/rerun-io/cpp-example-ros2-bridge/issues/4 for an overview).
 However, extending to other messages should be straightforward.